Janai Nelson: LDF Lawyer (Second Tenure)

 Nelson returned to LDF in 2014 as its Associate Director-Counsel, after being recruited by President and Director-Counsel Sherrilyn Ifill.
 A member of the litigation and policy teams, Nelson was lead counsel in Veasey v.
 Abbott (2018), a successful federal challenge to Texas' discriminatory voter ID law, and was the lead architect of National Urban League, et al. v.
 Trump (2020), which sought to declare President Trump's Executive Order banning diversity, equity, and inclusion training in the workplace unconstitutional before it was later rescinded by President Biden.

 In 2021, Nelson represented Professor Nikole Hannah-Jones in a lawsuit against the University of North Carolina Board of Regents concerning its decision to deny and delay awarding her tenure when promoting her to the Knight Chair in Race and Investigative Reporting.

-Nelson has also helped to steward some of LDF's most pivotal developments in the past seven years, including launching the Marshall-Motley Scholars Program.
-The MMSP, named in honor of the nation's first Black Supreme Court Justice and LDF founder Thurgood Marshall, and iconic civil rights litigator Constance Baker Motley, is a multi-year commitment to endow the South with committed, prepared civil rights lawyers trained to provide legal advocacy.
+Nelson has also helped to steward some of LDF's developments in the past seven years, including launching the Marshall-Motley Scholars Program.
+The MMSP, named in honor of the nation's first Black Supreme Court Justice and LDF founder Thurgood Marshall, and civil rights litigator Constance Baker Motley, is a multi-year commitment to endow the South with committed, prepared civil rights lawyers trained to provide legal advocacy.
 Nelson also helped launch the Thurgood Marshall Institute.

+In October 2025, Nelson argued before the U.S. Supreme Court in the redistricting case Louisiana v.
+Callais.
+The court rejected her argument in its ruling in April of 2026.

 Awards

 Nelson received the 2013 Derrick A. Bell Award from the Association of American Law Schools (AALS) Section on Minority Groups.
 That same year, she was also named one of Lawyers of Color's 50 Under 50 minority professors making an impact on legal education.

+Nelson was named Alumni of the Year in 2025 by UCLA School of Law, Black Law Students Association.
+She was also awarded the Distinguished Alumni Award by New York University in 2025.
+Nelson received the M. Ashley Dickerson award by the National Association of Women Lawyers in 2025.
+Nelson was also named Public Servant of the Year Award by the Metropolitan Black Bar Association in 2025.
+She also received the Trailblazer Awardfrom the George W. Crawford Black Bar Association in 2025.
+Nelson received an Honorary Doctorate of Law degree from Suffolk University Law School in 2023.